-The Bonds are offered for delivery when, as and if issued, subject to the final approving opinion of Day Pitney LLP, Bond Counsel, of Hartford, Connecticut.
-It is expected that delivery of the Bonds in book-entry-only form will be made on or about December 15, 2010.
+The Bonds and the Notes are offered for delivery when, as and if issued, subject to the final approving opinion of Day Pitney LLP, Bond Counsel, of Hartford, Connecticut.
+It is expected that delivery of the Bonds and the Notes in book-entry-only form will be made on or about March 31, 2010.

-Dated: November 22, 2010
+Dated: March 16, 2010